danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## How does it work?
+Better Code Hub supports [16 modern programming languages](https://bettercodehub.com/docs/configuration-manual).
+Max repo size is 100,000 lines of code.

 Your code will be automatically evaluated for compliance with these 10 guidelines for building maintainable software:

 * Write Short Units of Code
 * Write Simple Units of Code